Dash-OS/redux-saga-process/README.md

 >
 > It is probably inadvisable to do this as it can cause conflicts.
 It is generally a better
 > idea to have each process reduce its own key within your state.

+> ##### Defining Multiple Reducers for a Single Process
+>
+> Another option is to have a single process reduce multiple keys.
+This is another feature which should
+> be used lightly, however, it can be very useful in certain situations that you need to be able to place
+> data in various places.
+>
+> When an array is provided, the reducer is expected to be an Object Literal where the keys are the key to reducer
+> and the values are any accept reducer type.

 ***